watsona4/scipy2016/SciPy2016TripReport.md

 preconditions and Pytest for unit and integration tests.
 For regression testing, the point was made that tests for bugs should be included in regression testing to prevent the bug from reappearing.
-Finally, the concept of continuous integration testing was introduced, which tied together all aspects of the course: Python, version control, and testing.
+Finally, the concept of continuous integration (CI) testing was introduced, which tied together all aspects of the course:
+Python, version control, and testing.
 The Travis CI platform was used as the continuous integration system.
 The instructors stressed the importance of testing, and relayed the Python testing mantra as, "If it’s not tested, it’s broken."

 At NNL-Knolls, many Python and non-Python projects already use the Git version control system successfully.
 The Lynx project uses Microsoft's